 [†] These figures are based on an average flow of 6,000 gallons per month for a two-bedroom residence with an additional 2,000 gallons per month added for each additional bedroom.
 The size of the system should be increased if the actual or anticipated water usage exceeds this average.

-Figure 13.
-Individual Spray Irrigation Fields Designed Using a Soil Profile Description- Net Evaporation Zone 3
+Figure 18.
+Individual Spray Irrigation Fields Designed Using a Soil Profile Description-Net Evaporation Zone 6 [See Figure 25 in this Appendix (relating to net evaporation zones)]